Red Book of Westmarch: Thain's Book

 Tolkien states that the original Red Book of Westmarch was not preserved, but that several copies, with various notes and later additions, were made.
-The first copy was made on the request of King Elessar of Arnor and Gondor, and was brought to Gondor by Thain Peregrin I, who had been one of Frodo's companions.
+The first copy was made at the request of King Elessar of Arnor and Gondor, and was brought to Gondor by Thain Peregrin I, who had been one of Frodo's companions.
 This copy was known as The Thain's Book and "contained much that was later omitted or lost".
 In Gondor it underwent much annotation and correction, particularly regarding Elvish languages.
 Also added was a short version of The Tale of Aragorn and Arwen by Faramir's grandson Barahir.

 The story then runs that a copy of a revised and expanded Thain's Book was made probably by request of Peregrin's great-grandson and delivered to the Shire.
 It was written by the scribe Findegil and stored at the Took residence in Great Smials.
 Tolkien says this copy was important because it alone contained the whole of Bilbo's Translations from the Elvish.

-This version somehow then survives until Tolkien's time, and he translates the Red Book from the original languages into English and other representative languages or varieties, such as Old English for Rohirric.
+This version somehow survives until Tolkien's time, and he translates the Red Book from the original languages into English and other representative languages or varieties, such as Old English for Rohirric.